-Below is how much I have managed to earn over the last five weeks of surveys – although the name of the webpage always makes me chuckle…
+Below is an example of how much I managed to earn in a month – although the webpage’s name always makes me chuckle…

-I generally withdraw money to my bank account every few weeks and it typically takes just under a week to show.
+I generally withdraw money to my bank account every few weeks; it typically takes under a week to show.

 Over the last two years, I have spent less than an hour each week completing surveys and managed to earn over £1000 – plus several freebies!